worldreboot/twitch-reloaded-roku/README.md

 6. Navigate to channel with black Roku Developers graphic channel in your Roku to use (should be last channel in your channel list)

 ## Supported Features
-* Browsing live channels and categories by viewer count
+* Browsing live channels and categories by viewer count (press down to load more)
 * Search (with buggy auto-complete) (Press * on remote to load Search menu)

 ## Notable Unsupported Features